STRAW BALE WALLS

 - Highly Regenerative – Straw is annually renewable in Ontario.

 - Abundant – No supply chain issues.

-- Vapour permeable – Straw allows excess moisture to escape, avoiding problems associated with trapped moisture.
+- Vapour permeable – Straw and clay-lime plaster allow excess moisture to escape, avoiding problems associated with trapped moisture.

 - Quiet – STC 55 – Bales sandwiched by two layers of 1″ plaster score an impressive recording studio grade of sound-proofing.

 ‘Hay is for horses, and straw is for houses.”